Introduction: Life is a Contact Sport by Ken Kragen

 The Event Strategy

 To advance your career you have to get noticed.
 You have to grab the attention of the right people.
 To get ahead you have to hold events.
 Remember that an event is an activity.
 This could be a meaningful project that has no sponsor.
 It could be an activity that will improve productivity.
 It could be a way for the organization to do good in the community.
 With that in mind, what events can you create and implement?
-It has to be three in a short amount of time.
+It has to be at least three in a short amount of time.

 Characteristics of Events That Get Noticed